sharpest-minds/hiring-tips/README.md

 **Note:** If there's a company you _really_ want to work at, it's even okay to do a 1-2 day dive, do a lot of research, and even put together a minor demo for them and link it in your email.
 That will definitely give you a better conversion rate.
 But in most cases, we find ~an hour of research is the point of diminishing returns.

 **Step 4: Write the email**

+👉 **You must read this first:** [_How to write a cold email_](https://datasciencecareermap.com/2019/05/09/how-to-write-a-cold-email/) by mentor [Susan Holcomb](https://twitter.com/h0lc0mb).
+This is some of the best advice on the Internet about how to structure a great cold email to land a data science or ML job.

 First off, I'll give you a (slightly edited) example of a good email below.
 This was sent by a mentee to the CEO of a successful YC-backed robotics company.
 The CEO responded, and the mentee got the interview.